Diamond fire dispersion is visually seen as colored flashes of light.

 Also, a diamond’s clarity can affect the fire produced in certain circumstances.

-The problematic inclusions can that cause this are extensive clouds and excessive twinning wisps usually found in low SI2 and I1 clarity grades.
+The problematic inclusions that cause a lack of fire are extensive clouds and excessive twinning wisps which are usually found in low SI2 and I1 clarity grades.
 These types of inclusions will also make the diamond hazy and can be easily avoided by eyeballing the diamond or simply shopping in the higher clarity grades.

 Diamond fire and brilliance in spot lighting conditions – White Flash listing.